 She shared the news of her NASA Exceptional Technology Achievement Medal win on Instagram.

-Okolo said she had to battle impostor’s syndrome when she found out she would be working with such a great team.
+Okolo said she had to battle impostor’s syndrome when she learned she would work with such a great team.

 “I was like, I am sure these guys are so smart; what am I going to bring in?” she said.
-She found an error in the code in the systems, and she fixed it, “which fixed the impostor syndrome for a while.”
+She found an error in the system code, and she fixed it, “which fixed the impostor syndrome for a while.”

-At the Ames Research Center, she is engaged in projects for the System-Wide Safety (SWS) program and the Space Technology Mission Directorate Early Career Initiative (STMD-ECI).
+At the Ames Research Center, she works on projects related to the System-Wide Safety (SWS) program and the Space Technology Mission Directorate Early Career Initiative (STMD-ECI).

-She was in charge of foreseeing GPS errors in unmanned aerial systems, or drones, for the SWS project.
+She was responsible for foreseeing GPS errors in unmanned aerial systems, or drones, for the SWS project.

 Okolo collaborated with the Virginia-based Langley Research Center to examine flight data and facilitate data flow between and across NASA sites.

-She was a member of a team of six early-career scientists who put forth and won the $2.5 million STMD-ECI project.
+She was part of a team of six early-career scientists who proposed and won the $2.5 million STMD-ECI project.

 Hon.
 Dr., You are the one I’ve been hungering to meet.
 The reason is that you will lead the team of scientists to put the African man on the moon or planets outside of Earth.